MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 Use this information to learn about the Azure Information Protection scanner, and then how to successfully install, configure, and run it.
 This scanner lets you discover, classify, and protect files on data stores that use the Common Internet File System (CIFS) protocol, and on SharePoint Server 2016 and SharePoint Server 2013.

+## Overview of the Azure Information Protection scanner

 By using the conditions that you configure for automatic classification in the Azure Information Protection policy, files that this scanner discovers can then be labeled.
 Labels apply classification, and optionally, apply protection or remove protection.

-## Overview of the Microsoft Rights Management connector